ayushgpta/tracky/README.md

-# SkillForge
+# Scheduly

 ## Overview

-SkillForge is a comprehensive skill development and social learning platform that enables users to practice skills, track progress, earn achievements, and connect with fellow learners.
+Scheduly is a comprehensive skill development and social learning platform that enables users to practice skills, track progress, earn achievements, and connect with fellow learners.
 The application features a full-fledged social network with messaging capabilities, progress tracking, and personalized practice sessions.

 ## Features